 There is also the Warm Homes Discount Scheme which will give you £140 off your heating bills from October to March.
 It’s a Government scheme and has been signed up to by some, though not all, of the energy providers.
 You can find out about it here.

 There are grants and other help organisations for fuel poverty as we explain here.

 The government have also set up the Green Deal, an initiative designed to encourage homeowners and businesses to use more green technologies.
-The great thing about this is that you will not be expected to pay any upfront costs.
-Click here for more information about the Green Deal and how it could benefit you.

 Also if you are a pensioner or on tax credits/benefits there are grants and other types of help at hand.